 Personal information - such as name, address, date of birth and GP details.

-NHS Number - details will then be verified directly with the NHS Personal Demographic Service (PDS) or via Proscript, our dispensary management system.
+NHS Number - details will then be verified directly with the NHS Personal Demographic Service or via Titan, our dispensary management system.
 When details have been successfully verified, your NHS number will be added to your profile.

 Details regarding the medication you require - this includes information about your health that is considered sensitive.